SCRT-HQ/VaporShell/docs/glossary/Add-VSECSTaskDefinitionVolumeFrom.md

----
-layout: glossary
-title: Add-VSECSTaskDefinitionVolumeFrom
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSECSTaskDefinitionVolumeFrom

 ## SYNOPSIS
-Adds an AWS::ECS::TaskDefinition.VolumeFrom resource property to the template
+Adds an AWS::ECS::TaskDefinition.VolumeFrom resource property to the template.
+The VolumeFrom property specifies details on a data volume from another container in the same task definition.

 ## SYNTAX